lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCalSys/ATMonochromator-Fault.rst

 ..
 In one or two sentences, explain when this troubleshooting procedure needs to be used.
 Describe the symptoms that the user sees to use this procedure.

-There is an existing document about this procedure but it is not yet available to OS team, in the meantime this document outlines roughly the procedure to recover the ATMonochromator from a FAULT state.
-Sometimes the CSC will show ATMonochromator is Enabled, but if the log says it is not connected then the following steps should be followed to recover communication.
+There is an existing document about this procedure but it is not yet available to OS team, in the meantime this document outlines roughly the procedure to recover the ATMonochromator from a ``FAULT`` state.
+Sometimes the CSC will show ATMonochromator is ``ENABLED``, but if the log says it is not connected then the following steps should be followed to recover communication.